 However, if space is limited, you would probably want to maximise efficiency to get more power out of your few panels.

-Solar panel modules and system
+Solar panel type

 A solar PV system usually comprises solar panels, an inverter, isolator switches, a PV-generation meter and cables.